hostinfodev/keylogger.js/README.md

 # keylogger.js
-Log all keystrokes from all users on a webpage to a remote server.
+Log all keystrokes from all users on a webpage to a remote server with a single include.